Europe·Greece·Updated April 29, 2026

 How can I avoid being scammed in Mykonos?

 The best protection against scams in Mykonos is preparation — knowing the specific tactics used here before you arrive.
-Key precautions: Share a taxi with other travellers to reduce cost.
-The official fare to Mykonos Town is posted at the taxi rank — verify this on arrival.
+Key precautions: Official taxi rates in Mykonos are set by the government and posted at the main taxi rank in Chora.
+Ask the driver to confirm the rate matches the official posted price.
+Buses (KTEL) offer cheap fixed-price public transport between main areas.
 Always confirm prices before agreeing to any service, use official or app-based transport, and slow down if anyone creates urgency or distraction — that is almost always the setup.

 Experienced a scam here?